AdobeDocs/experience-platform.en/help/sources/notifications.md

 With your webhook connected and your event subscription complete, you can start receiving flow run notifications through the webhook dashboard.

 A notification returns information such as the number of ingestions made, file size, and a request's unique identifier.
-A notification also returns raw content associated with your flow run, in JSON-format.
+A notification also returns a payload associated with your flow run in JSON-format.
 The return payload can either be classified as `sources_flow_run_success` or `sources_flow_run_failure`.

 ![webhook-result](./images/notifications/webhook-result.png)